Moomins07/100-days-of-code/log.md

 **Today's Progress**: Completed sub-section 47.
 Looping Arrays, Breaking and Continuing.

 **Thoughts**: I completed the lecture without any problems but, again, I feel that I can further develop my knowledge on this particular subject.
 I do not feel completely confident as of yet.

+## Day 23: April 12, 2022

+**Today's Progress**: Completed sub-section 48.
+Looping backwards and loops in loops.

+**Thoughts**: Again, I feel that I completed the lecture and followed along without difficulty.
+However, it is a subject that I'd like to develop more confidence in.
+I will further research this particular topic, especially loops inside of loops.